Certified Organic (OPEN POLLINATED)

 *The Open Source Seed Initiative Pledge: You have the freedom to use these OSSI-Pledged seeds in any way you choose.
 In return, you pledge not to restrict others’ use of these seeds or their derivatives by patents or other means, and to include this pledge with any transfer of these seeds or their derivatives.

 Our Fast Lady seeds were produced organically in Oregon.
 Each Fast Lady seed sold supports Carol Deppe’s plant breeding research.
+All products are certified NOP but not US-COR (Canadian Organic) Compliant.

 Oregon-based plant breeder and author Carol Deppe has spent decades developing varieties for flavor, vigor, productivity and organic adaptation, and has inspired countless plant breeders, farmers and home gardeners to do likewise.
 That work is embodied in this distinctive Southern pea, a soil-rejuvenating crop bred for earliness in the field and creaminess on the plate.